freight-hub/freighthub-frontend-challenge/Criteria.md

 ## Must Have

 - The application must start
-- The application must be a Single Page Application
+- The application must be a single-page application (SPA)
 - The application must be divided into components
 - The file structure must be consistent and easy to follow
 - The list and details page must cover all [use cases](README.md#use-cases) with minor issues
-- The application must include meaningful tests
+- The application must include meaningful tests (Tests that do not validate logic or component behavior, e.g. snapshot tests, are not counted)

 ## Nice to Have